A light and airy sponge with a sticky syrup base and lined with

 standing around the edge.

-- Spoon the sponge batter evenly into the basin and around the
+Spoon the sponge batter evenly into the basin, leaving a 1-2

 across the middle.
 Repeat this with a piece of foil (both must